Henry Hardinge, 1st Viscount Hardinge: Governor-General of India

 In May 1844 he succeeded Lord Ellenborough as Governor-General of India.
 He was advanced to Knight Grand Cross of the Order of the Bath on 1 July 1844.
-Following the death of Maharajah Ranjit Singh tribal war broke out and the first Sikh War ensued in 1845.
+Following the death of Maharajah Ranjit Singh a succession war broke out and the first Sikh War ensued in 1845.
 Hardinge, waiving his right to the supreme command, offered to serve as second in command under Sir Hugh Gough.
 At the Battle of Mudki on 18 December 1845 Gough commanded the right flank and Hardinge commanded the left flank.
 After further British successes at the Battle of Sobraon on 10 February 1846, the Battle of Ferozeshah on 21 December 1845 and the Battle of Aliwal on 28 January 1846, Hardinge concluded the campaign with the Treaty of Lahore with Maharajah Duleep Singh on 9 March 1846 and the Treaty of Amritsar with Maharajah Gulab Singh on 16 March 1846.
 He was created Viscount Hardinge of Lahore and of King's Newton in Derbyshire on 7 April 1846.
+Due to their policy of not harming prisoners of war during the First Anglo-Sikh War, many Sikhs had taken to liking the British administration, which is why only a select few chieftains rebelled during the Second Anglo-Sikh War.
+Hardinge was, and still is, known as Tunda Laat (Tunda means crippled due to him losing his left hand at the Battle of Ligny, and Laat is a corruption of Lord), though he is viewed positively.

 Recognising an annuity of £5,000 being paid by the East India Company, Parliament provided that Viscount Hardinge should continue to receive his full salary as Governor General.
 Under a subsequent Act, in recognition of his "great and brilliant services", Parliament settled an annuity of £3,000 on Lord Hardinge and the next two heirs male of his body, although this was not to be paid if the East India Company paid an annuity.